Azure IoT Hub Device Provisioning Service (DPS) support for virtual networks

 • Private endpoints in DPS use Azure Private Link, which are only supported in public regions.
 For more information, see Azure Private Link availability.

-• Currently, custom allocation policies with Azure Functions for DPS doesn't work when the Azure function is locked down to a VNET and private endpoints.
+• Currently, custom allocation policies with Azure Functions for DPS doesn't work when the Azure function is locked down to a virtual network and private endpoints.

-• Current DPS VNET support is for data ingress into DPS only.
-Data egress, which is the traffic from DPS to IoT Hub, uses an internal service-to-service mechanism rather than a dedicated VNET.
-Support for full VNET-based egress lockdown between DPS and IoT Hub isn't currently available.
+• Current DPS virtual network support is for data ingress into DPS only.
+Data egress, which is the traffic from DPS to IoT Hub, uses an internal service-to-service mechanism rather than a dedicated virtual network.
+Support for full virtual network-based egress lockdown between DPS and IoT Hub isn't currently available.

 • The lowest latency allocation policy is used to assign a device to the IoT hub with the lowest latency.
-This allocation policy is not reliable in a virtual network environment.
+This allocation policy isn't reliable in a virtual network environment.

 • Enabling one or more private endpoints typically involves disabling public access to your DPS instance.
 Once public access is disabled, you can no longer use the Azure portal to manage enrollments.
-Instead you can manage enrollments using the Azure CLI, PowerShell, or service APIs from machines inside the VNET(s)/private endpoint(s) configured on the DPS instance.
+Instead you can manage enrollments using the Azure CLI, PowerShell, or service APIs from machines inside one or more virtual networks/private endpoints configured on the DPS instance.

 • When using private endpoints, we recommend deploying DPS in one of the regions that support Availability Zones.
-Otherwise, DPS instances with private endpoints enabled may see reduced availability in the event of outages.
+Otherwise, DPS instances with private endpoints enabled might see reduced availability during outages.

 Set up a private endpoint